-- OSBA supports legislation that - Enables locally elected boards of education to make decisions regarding the adoption of curriculum, textbooks and instructional materials, with advice and input from staff, parents, students and community members.
+• Enables locally elected boards of education to make decisions regarding the adoption of curriculum, textbooks and instructional materials, with advice and input from staff, parents, students and community members.

+Discipline

-- Discipline - Student conduct standards are integral to maintaining an optimal learning environment.
+Student conduct standards are integral to maintaining an optimal learning environment.
 All students have the right to learn in a school environment that is safe and free of distraction.

-- 113 OSBA supports legislation that - Furthers the ability of educators to maintain control of their classrooms, buildings, facilities and other school property, and offers appropriate discipline measures as determined by locally developed, board-approved policy and/or district procedures. - Prohibits the mandating of zero tolerance policies and instead enables discipline of students to be dealt with individually in a way that is appropriate for their age, gender, mental health condition, emotional development and special educational needs and appropriately protects the school's educational environment.
+- Furthers the ability of educators to maintain control of their classrooms, buildings, facilities and other school property, and offers appropriate discipline measures as determined by locally developed, board-approved policy and/or district procedures. - Prohibits the mandating of zero tolerance policies and instead enables discipline of students to be dealt with individually in a way that is appropriate for their age, gender, mental health condition, emotional development and special educational needs and appropriately protects the school's educational environment.

-- Drug addiction prevention - Drug addiction is a national, state and local crisis.
-The rate and incidence of heroin and other opioid DRUG abuse among Ohioans is staggering.
-Local school districts are called upon to - educate students and families about the tragic consequences of drug addiction.
-It is essential that - we provide students with information, skills and support to help them abstain from such harmful - behaviors and their consequences.
+Drug addiction prevention

+Drug addiction is a national, state and local crisis.
+The rate and incidence of heroin and other opioid abuse among Ohioans is staggering.
+Local school districts are called upon to educate students and families about the tragic consequences of drug addiction.
+It is essential that we provide students with information, skills and support to help them abstain from such harmful behaviors and their consequences.

-- 129 OSBA supports legislation that - Provides new and additional dedicated funds to assist schools in the battle against drug addiction, heroin and other opioid DRUG abuse. - Provides sufficient funding to implement trauma-informed training and school program development. - PREVENTS DRUG USE BY OHIO STUDENTS AND STAFF.
+- Provides new and additional dedicated funds to assist schools in the battle against drug addiction, heroin and other opioid abuse. - Provides sufficient funding to implement trauma-informed training and school program development.